Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 When you are about to buy a new soundbar.
 You should first measure the length of the room and apply this 18% rule.
 The obtained value will be your desired soundbar length size.

-Channel VS Room size: How Many Channels’ Soundbar Do You Need?
+Soundbar channels number VS Room size: How Many Channels Soundbar Do You Need?

 Why do I recommend These Numbers For Every Room Size?

-- Very Small Room: The soundbar with just left, right, and center channels will easily give you a nice experience of any kind of content.
+- Small Room: The soundbar with just left, right, and center channels will easily give you a nice experience with any kind of content.

-- Small Room: The already 3 channels with one subwoofer will work for you
+- Medium Room: The already 3 channels with one subwoofer will work for you

-- Medium: Two physical speakers at your back along with 3 channels in the soundbar and a sub will satisfy your needs.
+- Large Room: Two physical speakers at your back along with 3 channels in the soundbar and a sub will satisfy your needs.

-Read my this guide to know which soundbar do you need, cheap or expensive?
+Read my this guide to know which soundbar is right for you cheap or expensive.
 Don’t forget to read the poll data at the bottom.

 Does the width of the soundbar matter?

-The deeper the width of the soundbar, the deeper the sound will be.
+In-Depth: If the soundbar width is 12 inches and the speakers inside it are 8 inches each then the width of the soundbar matters but if the speakers are 4 inches each then the width of the soundbar is of no use.
+The deeper the speaker’s width, the deeper the driver can move and the deeper sound will be.
 Because the speaker drivers inside the soundbar need space to move in.
-That’s why the sound and bass will be deep and accurate.
+As a result, the sound and bass will be deep and accurate.

 But the width should not exceed a lot more than what is needed.
 But don’t worry, the engineers in the soundbar companies are aware of it, and they will never cut or increase the width of the soundbar unless it is not a reputable company.